-Elemental shamans allow them to primarily cast spells from afar.
+Elemental Shamans are able to primarily cast spells from afar.
 Though the spec may seem simple initially, you’ll need to understand several things about how the class functions.
 In this guide, we’ll cover the best race options, talent choices, and the smartest rotation you can use to maximize your value.
 Optimizing your character is important for any class, so we’ll also cover stat priorities, consumables, best professions, and any enchants you’ll need to put yourself over the top.

-Shaman totems for buffs to nearby party members and the use of Reincarnation to revive upon death to safe time after a wipe are invaluable to a raiding environment.
-Most hybrid classes that don’t focus on damage tend to have mana issues, and the elemental shaman is no exception.
-If you’re dedicated to keeping a healthy supply of consumables and playing the specialization into later raid like Ahn’Qiraj, you’ll see what makes the class so powerful!
+Shaman totems for buffs to nearby party members and the use of Reincarnation to revive upon death to save time after a wipe are invaluable to a raiding environment.
+Most hybrid classes that don’t focus on damage tend to have mana issues, and the Elemental Shaman is no exception.
+But if you’re dedicated to keeping a healthy supply of consumables and playing the specialization into later raids like Ahn’Qiraj, you’ll see what makes the class so powerful!

-Outside of a troll, neither orcs or taurens offer particularly useful advantages for an elemental shaman.
-Elemental shamans won’t benefit from an orcs Blood Fury as it only increases attack power, nor will you do much melee attacking.
+Outside of a troll, neither orcs or taurens offer particularly useful advantages for an Elemental Shaman.
+Elemental Shamans won’t benefit from an orc’s Blood Fury as it only increases Attack Power, nor will you do much melee attacking.
 Tauren don’t have any offensive benefits, but are a little beefier due to Endurance and War Stomp.

 Check out all the racial options here!